athomasq/athomasq.github.io/investing/investor-updates.md

 Had to fire 1 of our 3 engineers – code quality just wasn’t good enough.
 This puts even more of a load on our remaining 2 engineers, and so dev velocity has slowed.

-On my mind: Does it make sense to replace the lost engineer with another engineer?
+On my mind: Does it make sense to replace the fired engineer with another engineer?
 The product is in a reasonably good place; should we spend the resources on sales and marketing instead?
 Or do both?
 How does this interact with the current funding and valuation environment?

+Also: the fired engineer passed all our technical interviews and evaluations, but couldn't deliver in the real world.
+What can we do to avoid this happening in the future?
+Would love feedback from anyone who has scaled high-performance engineering teams.

 #### Asks

 *This is where you ask for help -- tactical or strategic advice, introductions, feedback, you name it.
 I personally welcome lots of asks, the more the merrier, but I've seen some other investors advise putting just your 2-3 highest priority requests; I leave that to you.
 Here are some example asks:*

 Currently planning to begin our Series A process in 9 months.
 What do I need to do today to prepare?
-Do you have any metrics on benchmarks, valuations etc?

 Right now I'm the only person closing sales, and I will run out of bandwidth by Q3.
 So I need to bolster the team.
 What profile do you think would be ideal for us as the first sales hire -- senior AE, junior BD or SDR, CS rep, something else? -- and how should we go about finding such a person?